sathvikreddyp/pwn.college.sathvik/Pondering PATH.md

 ```

 ## What I Learnt
 I learnt how to use which command properly.
-I also learnt how to ass location of scripts to PATH variable.
+I also learnt how to assign location of scripts to PATH variable.

 ## References
 The references I used were the instructions provided by the pwn.college.